LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>
 such that $Eu(x)=u(x)$ for almost all $x \in \Omega $.
 We call $E$ an **extension operator**.

-More general extensions are also possible.
+For an extension to be possible, it is crucial that $\Omega$ is regular enough.
+It will be sufficient to impose that $\Omega$ have uniformly Lipschitz boundary.
 The following definition and Theorem can be found in[Leoni, 2017](https://www.google.co.uk/books/edition/A_First_Course_in_Sobolev_Spaces/qoA8DwAAQBAJ?hl=en&gbpv=0) Section 13.

 <a name="uniformly Lipschitz domain">
 **Definition 12** </a> .
 We say that an open set $\Omega \subset \mathbb{R}^d$ has **uniformly